two hands hold a sign that says "Opening soon"

 Less Brand Recognition

-New franchise concepts typically cost less because they have less to offer in terms of brand recognition.
+New franchise concepts typically cost less because they have less brand recognition.
 You may have no built-in customers at all, or just a small pool of fans.
 That means you’ll have to work harder for your sales, especially at first.
 New franchisors also typically have less leverage with suppliers and contractors, which could erase some of your cost savings on franchise fees or royalties.

 More Responsibility

-Early adopters can often buy into a new franchise concept for less money–but the franchisor is going to expect something in return.
-They’ll probably want you to provide regular feedback on your experience and may ask you to test new products, services, or software as they refine their business model.
+Early adopters can often buy into a new franchise concept for less money – but the franchisor may expect something in return for that affordability.
+They may want you to provide regular feedback on your experience or test new products, services, or software as they refine their business model.
 They may also expect you to play a key role in mentoring new franchisees as the company expands.
+(Then again, you might be the kind of person who jumps at the chance to do these things.)

 Higher Risk